 - We can reality-check the necessarily-unreliable results of rational inference

 All three of these are meta-rational operations.
 They can be done badly or well.
 Typically they are not thought through carefully, because meta-rationality is generally overlooked.
-I’ll discuss the first two in Part III on how rationality works in practice, and the last in Part IV on meta-rationality.
+I’ll discuss the first two in Part Three on how rationality works in practice, and the last in Part Four on meta-rationality.

 Alternatively… the reasonable thing to do is cross the river when you come to it.
 When you get there, you can look to see whether you can use the boat.
 Problems you could not reasonably have anticipated will be visible.
 If three cardinals of the Spanish Inquisition pop in to inform you that rowing is a sin punishable by the rack, you can probably find some alternative.